RallySoftware-cookbooks/gradle/README.md

 Description
 ===========
-Installs the gradle library - 1.6 by default.
+Installs the gradle build tools - 1.6 by default.

 Requirements
 ============